open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 = How far along is this? =

-At this point: you can enter children, display them, get emailed by interested sponsors, and link these sponsors as stripe customers.
+At this point: you can enter children, display them, get emailed by interested sponsors, link these sponsors as stripe customers, and start and stop support subscriptions.

 = Are any financial details handled or stored by the plugin? =